ParadoxAlarmInterface/pai/README.md

 * SIM900 module through a serial port

 For further information and detailed usage refer to the [Wiki](https://github.com/jpbarraca/pai/wiki).

+If you are having issues, or wish to discuss new features, join us at our [Gitter community](https://gitter.im/paradox-alarm-interface)

 ## How to use